xzhangfordham/CISTutorials/unixTutorialOne.md

     % ls

-## 1.3 Changing to a different directory
+## Step 3: Changing to a different directory
 ### cd (change directory)
 The command **cd _directory_** means "change the current working directory to 'directory'.
 The current working directory may be thought of as the directory you are in, i.e. your current position in the file-system tree.